bazelbuild/stardoc/docs/advanced_stardoc_usage.md

 ## Docstring Formatting

 You may want to inline various kinds of formatting in the docstrings adjacent to your Starlark code.
-Use typical markdown formatting constructs instead of HTML tags.
+Use standard markdown formatting constructs instead of HTML tags.

 For example: